 Arrange accommodation (Non-local students)

-For more information, please visit the website of Office of Student Affairs.
+For more information, please visit the website of the Office of Student Affairs.

 New students are required to join the orientation and complete the registration.
 For details, please click here.